 It’s the little changes

-When building websites for individuals, it’s often the little changes that make all the difference.
+When building websites for writers, it’s often the little changes that make all the difference.

 “The process was seamless.
 Prior to working with Slow Blink, I felt completely overwhelmed by the idea of redesigning my website, but it also felt urgent and necessary.
-Bretty immediately made me feel supported and heard through the journey.
+Bretty immediately made me feel supported and heard.
 His transparency, communication, and deliverables were so beautiful and easy.”

 Rachel Edelman